pixelastic/aberlaas/modules/docs/src/init/index.md

 If you don't plan to build a module, or want to keep it private, you might not need the `--monorepo` flag.

+// TODO:
+- I will need to change this option into a `--layout` option.
+- Default will be `module`: Only a simple layout for a single module
+- Other options would be `monorepo`: Something like what I have for `aberlaas` and `norska`.
+A main core, that depends on various modules; helpful to keep dependencies scoped to a specific submodule.
+- A third option that's an hybrid.
+Still need to find the right name.
+Something that is technically a monorepo, but contains only `./lib` and `./docs`.